grant/talks/tips.md

 - Be animated with your delivery (imagine presenting to an audience when
   - Use hands.
 Sit up.
 Camera at eye-line.
 Smile.
 - Explain, don't read.
 Everybody can tell you're reading.
 Break into bullet points.
 Short and punchy.
+- Avoid using first person like "let's", inmplying a company and you walking through something.
+Focus on the user.
+"To

 ## Post-talk